 The problems with this argument are three-fold: First, and most significantly, the Supreme Court has never recognized a separate and distinct exception to the jury-trial provisions of Article III and the Fifth and Sixth Amendments for such offenses.
-Thus, even if the government's Article I argument is therefore on stronger footing, it comes at the expense of the jury-trial exception recognized in Quirin, which was necessarily (and logically) limited to offenses against the international laws of war.
+Thus, even if reliance upon wholly domestic precedents places the government's Article I argument on stronger footing, it comes at the expense of the jury-trial exception recognized in Quirin, which was necessarily (and logically) limited to offenses against the international laws of war-again, based upon the prevailing understanding at the Founding.
+See Quirin, 317 U.S. at 42-44.

-Second, the examples on which the government relies in support of its claim all pre-date the jurisprudence discussed in Part I, supra.
-Indeed, the government cannot point to a single post-Milligan case (let alone a post-Quirin precedent) in which the federal courts approved the use of military commissions to try offenses against the "U.S. common law of war."
-Even in Madsen, the Supreme Court held the jury-trial protections inapplicable to occupation courts not because the authority to convene such tribunals derived from common law (even though, based on the Civil War-era precedents surveyed by the government in its brief in Hamdan, it arguably did), but because of its cryptic conclusion that cases before such courts "ar[ose] in the land or naval forces."
+Second, the examples that the government and Judge Kavanaugh invoke as holding to the contrary all pre-date the jury-trial jurisprudence surveyed in Part I, supra.
+Indeed, the government cannot point to a single post-Milligan case (let alone a post-Quirin precedent) in which the federal courts approved the use of military commissions to try offenses against the "U.S. common law of war," as such.
+Even in Madsen, the Supreme Court held the jury-trial protections inapplicable to occupation courts not because the authority to convene such tribunals derived from common law (even though, based on the Civil War-era precedents on which the government has relied in this litigation, it arguably did), but because of Justice Burton's cryptic conclusion that cases before such courts "ar[ose] in the land or naval forces."
 See Madsen, 343 U.S. at 359 & n.26.

-Third, and finally, as even a cursory review of the Civil War examples marshaled by the government in its Hamdan brief reveals, the evidence of such a common-law practice is itself equivocal.
-For example, General Halleck's General Order No. 1, as the government's brief notes, authorized commissions only for offenses "not triable by courts-martial and not within the jurisdiction of any existing civilian court."
-See U.S. Hamdan Brief at 31.
-In other words, whether these tribunals were trying law-of-war offenses or ordinary municipal crimes was immaterial to their jurisdiction, since they functioned as both law-of-war and occupation courts.
+Third, and finally, as even a cursory review of the Civil War examples marshaled by the government reveals, even the government's evidence is itself equivocal.
+Whether Civil War-era military tribunals were trying law-of-war offenses or ordinary municipal crimes was often immaterial to their jurisdiction, since they typically functioned as both law-of-war and occupation courts.
 See Hamdan I, 548 U.S. at 608 (plurality opinion) ("[T]he military commissions convened during the Civil War functioned at once as martial law or military government tribunals and as law-of-war commissions.
 Accordingly, they regularly tried war crimes and ordinary crimes together." (citation omitted)).

-And in any event, the Union Army's prosecutions of guerrillas in military commissions, which, as the government concedes, turned on an allegation that the defendant acted independently of the enemy, seeU.S.
-Hamdan Br. at 35-36, were necessarily undermined by Milligan-at least in those cases in which civilian criminal jurisdiction was available.
+And in any event many-if not most-of the Civil War-era precedents were necessarily undermined by Milligan, at least in those cases in which civilian criminal jurisdiction was available.
 See 71 U.S. (4 Wall.) at 127.

-In short, the Civil War examples relied upon by the government all appear to have involved assertions of military jurisdiction that were either (1) as de facto occupation courts; or (2) overtaken by subsequent events, e.g., Milligan.
-As Justice Stevens explained in Hamdan I, "The

-Civil War precedents must therefore be considered with caution; as we recognized in Quirin, . . . commissions convened during time of war but under neither martial law nor military government may try only offenses against the law of war."
+In short, the Civil War examples relied upon by the government all appear to have involved assertions of military jurisdiction that were either (1) as de facto martial law/occupation courts; or (2) overtaken by subsequent events, e.g., Milligan.
+As Justice Stevens explained in Hamdan I, "The Civil War precedents must therefore be considered with caution; as we recognized in Quirin, . . . commissions convened during time of war but under neither martial law nor military government may try only offenses against the law of war."
 548 U.S. at 596 n.27 (plurality opinion) (citation omitted).
 Thus, even if the government's examples unequivocally supported military jurisdiction, such jurisdiction must be reconciled with subsequent case law, including Milligan, Quirin, Toth, Reid, and Singleton.